comfino/WooCommerce/readme.txt

  * Mark plugin as compatible with WooCommerce HPOS (https://woocommerce.com/document/high-performance-order-storage) function.

 3.4.1
- * Change bookmark address retrieval to a solution using site_url
+ * Change bookmark address retrieval to a solution using site_url.

 3.4.0
  * New paywall frontend architecture based on iframe.
 Improved filtering of financial products by cart item categories.